alekswn/alekswn.github.io/about.md

 My name is Alexey, AKA AleksWN.

 I'm a software engineer specialized in the field of system and application development for handheld and embedded devices.
-My favorite language is C++1x however I feel myself comfortable using Java for native Android app's and plain C for kernel drivers.
+My favorite language is C++1x however I feel comfortable using Java for native Android app's and plain C for kernel drivers.

 My academic background is related to digital signal processing and space satellite technologies including imaging,